 - What credentials, certifications and/or training do the teachers have?
 Our teachers hold bachelor’s degrees, at minimum, and many have a master’s or doctorate degree in the subject they teach.
 New BASIS Charter School teachers are required to attend our Summer Institute, where they learn about our curriculum and systems, and they review classroom-management techniques used throughout our network.
 Then, each year (during the summer and during the school year), they participate in additional training and workshops to further hone their skills.

 Student Safety and Support

 - What is your policy on bullying?
 BASIS Charter Schools have a zero-tolerance policy for bullying.
-At the beginning of the school year, all of our students (with parent permission) attend an anti-bullying program led by our Student Affairs team.
+At the beginning of the school year, all our students (with parent permission) attend an anti-bullying program led by our Student Affairs team.
 These principles are enforced and revisited in subsequent sessions throughout the school year.

 - What types of student support are available?
 Every BASIS Charter School campus has a Student Affairs team.
 Individuals on this team offer academic, social/emotional, and behavioral support to students in need.
 With our advanced curriculum, having a strong academic support program in place is essential for student success.
-Our teachers hold regular Student Hours, (before and after school) during which students can get extra help.
-The Student Affairs team will also meet with students who need extra support on a regular basis, working on organization, time management, note taking, and other related skills that enable academic success.
+Our teachers hold regular Student Hours (before and after school) during which students can get extra help.
+The Student Affairs team also meets with students who need extra support on a regular basis, working on organization, time management, note taking, and other related skills that enable academic success.